husky-helen/FilmAnnotation/README.md

 NOTICE: This project is strictly for academic research purposes.
 We do not own these films, nor the original video clips.
 The names and trademarks belong to the original filmmakers.

-This or a future project could also expand to contain the film annotation tools we used to collect this data.
+This or a future project could also expand to contain the film annotation tools we used to collect or analyse this data.

 These annotations are released under Creative Commons BY 2.0 license.